ehsprints21/Generative-AI-/README.md

-# SVG Model Project
+# SVG_Generation_Model

 ## Project Overview
-This project extracts M and Q points from SVG files, processes the data, trains a machine learning model, and serves predictions via an API.
+This project focuses on extracting M and Q points from SVG files, processing this data, training a machine learning model, and serving predictions via an API.
+The aim is to build a robust system that can efficiently interpret and generate vector line art.

-## Directory Structure
+## Project Structure

-svg-model-project/
-├── data/
-├── models/
-├── notebooks/
-├── src/
-│ ├── extract_svg_data.py
-│ ├── prepare_data.py
-│ ├── train_model.py
-│ ├── evaluate_model.py
-│ └── serve_model.py
-├── requirements.txt
-├── README.md
+- **data/**: Directory for storing data files.
+- **models/**: Directory for saving trained models.
+- **notebooks/**: Directory for Jupyter notebooks.
+- **src/**: Source code directory.
+  - **extract_svg_data.py**: Script for extracting data from SVG files.
+  - **prepare_data.py**: Script for preparing the data for training.
+  - **train_model.py**: Script for training the machine learning model.
+  - **evaluate_model.py**: Script for evaluating the trained model.
+  - **serve_model.py**: Script for serving the model in production.
+- **requirements.txt**: File listing the project's dependencies.
+- **README.md**: Project documentation.

+## Current Status

+We have successfully completed the data creation phase, which involved extracting and organizing M and Q points from the SVG files.
+The next steps include data preparation, model training, evaluation, and deployment.